 The thread kept fraying in my sewing machine and then missing stitches.
 Bunching happened and I needed to rethread.
 I never could use Eloflex thread with the ball point needles on my Janome.
 So I tried just regular needles 80/12 and 90/14 which handled it beautifully.
 And I didn’t have any problems sewing except having small holes in my knits which is not really good.

 ✅ Related tutorial: Sewing thread types and uses

 This Eloflex thread from Coats is a very nice innovation in sewing stretchy fabric.
 Use it where appropriate – and you will love it.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 Where to buy Eloflex thread?

 Joann Fabrics has it but when I went there to buy the thread they were out of stock.
-So I bought online.
-I had good experience with buying from CreateForLess.
-They have the best selection, price and the customer service is pretty good.
-So you can buy Eloflex here https://www.ageberry.com/Eloflex
+So I bought it online.
+I had a good experience buying from Amazon.
+They have the best selection, price, and customer service is pretty good.
+So you can buy Eloflex here online too.